When do I apply to the program?

 When is the HESI-A2 exam offered?

-The HESI-A2 is offered several times each spring.
+The HESI-A2 is offered several times each fall and spring.
 You can register for the exam through the School of Nursing website.

 Do I need to include my HESI A2 test results with my application?